31 Jul How to Get More Customers For Your Business – A Step-by-Step Guide

 Always make sure your lead information is updated in your main CRM system.

-If you do not already have a CRM, consider a free option from Hubspot or email management solution from ConvertKit.
+If you do not already have a CRM, consider a free option from Hubspot or an email management solution from ConvertKit.

 Step 10 – Thank you Page

-Once potential leads opted into your Initial offer, show them a Thank You page with an add-on offer.
+Once potential leads opted in to your Initial offer, show them a Thank You page with an add-on offer.
 It is typically a higher value One-Time-Offer and only available for a limited time.

 Since your leads are already interested in the offer, it is your opportunity to upsell to them.